MrNinefinger/EMCO-Compact5-Lathe-CNC-config/README.md

 The 'toolchanger.comp' is required for the toolchanger.
 The spindle parameters are for the stock motor but driven by a cheap AC to DC motor control, with the belt running on pulleys that are roughly 4:5 motor:spindle
 The lathe is configured with home switches at 'min' Z (tailstock end of lathe) and 'max' X (largest diameter position for cross slide)
-Using the original 100 slot encoder disk,but with new optical sensors, 1 for pulse (A) and 1 for index.
+Using the original 100 slot encoder disk, but with new optical sensors, 1 for pulse (A) and 1 for index.
 I don't run in reverse so no need for a second pulse (B) to get quadrature and direction.
 Spindle speed display is run through the lowpass filter to smooth it out.
-Spindle at speed indication is set be true when within +/- 3.5% I believe if I am interpreting this correclty (in the .hal file - "  setp near.0.scale 1.035 ")
+Spindle at speed indication is set be true when within +/- 3.5% I believe if I am interpreting this correctly (in the .hal file - "  setp near.0.scale 1.035 ")

 Installation Notes:

-To install the toolchanger.comp file Linuxcnc-dev is neeeded, may have to add the repositories manually (llok up and add to synaptic package manager), as well as build essential
+To install the toolchanger.comp file Linuxcnc-dev is needed, may have to add the repositories manually (look up and add to synaptic package manager), as well as build essential

-sudo apt-get update
+- sudo apt-get update
-sudo apt-get install build-essential sudo apt-get install linuxcnc-uspace-dev
+- sudo apt-get install build-essential
+- sudo apt-get install linuxcnc-uspace-dev

-and the Synaptic package manager has to be closed before using the terminal to install stuff (i.e. toolchanger.comp) open a terminal in the folder where the .comp file is and enter:
+The Synaptic package manager has to be closed before using the terminal to install stuff (i.e. toolchanger.comp) open a terminal in the folder where the .comp file is and enter:

-sudo halcompile --install toolchanger.comp
+- sudo halcompile --install toolchanger.comp

 I had issues with sudo, can instead run in root and omit sudo prefix on commands:  su root exit root when done!